BenniWi/learn2code/docs/slides_learn2code_2.md

   - you can copy the solution from [here](https://github.com/BenniWi/learn2code/blob/main/code/part_2/cv_plot/CMakeLists.txt#L23-L31)
   - also remember to link the correct libraries (*CvPlot* is based on *OpenCV*) and to add the include folders
 - Also add the title and the axis labels
+- When including the *CvPlot* headers take into account the [hint](https://github.com/Profactor/cv-plot/blob/master/doc/integration.md#header-only) for using *CvPlot* as **header only** library

-:point_up: The [documentation](https://github.com/Profactor/cv-plot) and the [tutorial](https://github.com/Profactor/cv-plot/blob/master/doc/tutorial.md) will help you
+:point_up: The [documentation](https://github.com/Profactor/cv-plot) and the [tutorial](https://github.com/Profactor/cv-plot/blob/master/doc/tutorial.md) will help you.
-You can find the code for this exercise in the file [hello_world.cpp](https://github.com/BenniWi/learn2code/blob/main/code/part_2/cv_plot/src/hello_world.cpp)
+You can find the code for this exercise in the file [hello_world.cpp](https://github.com/BenniWi/learn2code/blob/main/code/part_2/cv_plot/src/hello_world.cpp).

 ---